facebookresearch/fairseq/examples/MMPT/README.md

 ### Evaluation

-The same evaluation protocol is used as FingerCLIP, except that now the search space is bigger since the test set's size increases to 4723 and the number of unique text prompts increases to 250.
+The same evaluation protocol as in FingerCLIP is used, i.e., the ISLR task can be formulated as video-text retrieval, except that now the search space is bigger since the test set's size increases to 4723 and the number of unique text prompts increases to 250.
 To run the inference and evaluation on the test set:

 ```
 python locallaunch.py projects/retri/signclip/test_asl_signs_face.yaml --jobtype local_predict